sheppardv/tranzo-test-task/README.md

 PLEASE NOTE
 - did not have time to implement better unit / it test coverage
 - my git broke because of OSX updates, did not follow git flow
-- also did not have time to implement caching, but I would go with memcache/redis, I would cache db request - response, take "from" as a key and "list of possible transitions" as value so we can quickly lookup what next states are allowed.
-And evict cache for given "from" state once Matrix is updated / deleted.

 ## End points